 Furthermore, during conversations with the Combined Ops Pilotage Parties museum, it came to light that reports show their personnel carried AP300 pocket watches on missions.
 COPPists, as they were routinely called, were responsible for reconnoitring enemy coastlines by kayak and, as a secondary objective, were responsible for acts of sabotage around ports...
 All very "Cockleshell Heroes".
 Such clandestine operatives typically arrived by submarine before setting off in their kayaks, so perhaps they too discovered the benefits afforded to them by the AP300 watch.
 Only other postwar documents that I have mentioned the GSTP as being the type used by COPP, or perhaps they used both.

-Linked to the AP300, a near identical watch exists in the Royal Navy's inventory.
+Linked to the AP300, a near-identical watch exists in the Royal Navy's inventory.
 Designated as the HS5, this watch is listed for use by "Survey Vessels" and differs only by dial configuration, where Arabic numerals are used instead of Roman.
-Another close relation to the AP300 was the AP301, a pocket watch equipped with strap lugs and designed for wrist wear.
+Another close relation to the AP300 was the AP301, a Helvetia pocket watch equipped with strap lugs and designed for wrist wear.
 But that's another story.

 I am happy for readers to share the information that I have written, but if you do, please at least acknowledge the source of my comments.
 It inspires historians to put in the time and effort, while also remembering those who did the hard wartime work.